Why Relying on SAT vs. ACT "Combo/Comparison Tests" is the Riskiest Decision Parents Make in the College Process

 1. The SAT and ACT are two completely different tests.
 While they have some foundational elements in common, differences in speed, content focus and stamina would be like asking a student to run the 100-yard dash and a 10K at the same time.
 There are different strategies.

 2. The Reading on the ACT is a speed test.
 There are four different genres: Prose Fiction, Social Studies, Humanities and Science.
-Unless all four are tested, the test can't be valid.
+Unless all four genre are tested, the test can't be valid.
 Your student may be a fantastic science reader on a literal science passage but struggle mightily with a Jane Austen prose passage.

 3. SAT math and ACT math are completely different.
-SAT math digs very, very deep into a few certain topics.
+SAT math delves very, very deep into a few certain areas.
 ACT math covers pretty much everything through pre-calculus, but at a much broader and shallower level for each topic.
 There's no way to accurately assess ACT math aptitude on a half-length test (20-30 questions) when there are literally 250+ math concepts that are fair game on any given ACT exam.

 4. A full-length ACT has 215 questions; a full-length SAT has 154 questions.
 Most of these comparison SAT vs. ACT tests are under 100 questions.
 You wouldn't judge Freddy Freeman's season based on the first game (4 at-bats).
 You can't judge your full SAT and ACT acumen on a brief test either.